jamescostian/flashcardz/js-api.md

 # `f.copy(array)`

 A very general function for copying arrays.
-It works for copying stacks of flashcards, and is used internally, but it's still a very general function.
+But be warned, it will mess up `Date` objects like the ones in the `history` of each card.
+So if you want to copy a stack or a card, use `f.convert()` instead!